sileshn/Ryzentosh/README.md

 Use at your own risk.
 I take no responsiblity if your rig explodes.
 Create unique SMBios values for your rig.
 Don't copy ones shown in the config.plist!!!

 ## Important information
 * This EFI supports only MacOS versions catalina(10.15) and higher.
 Your system will not boot if you use this on Mojave and High Sierra.
+As a result, there will be only 3 core count patches in this EFI instead of the usual 4.
-* Ventura incremental OTA updates may fail post beta1 and force you to download the full installer.
-This is probably due to BluetoolFixup and IntelBluetoothFirmware kext's.
-If you use these kext's in your setup like i do, you can overcome this issue by disabling the kext's in your config.plist prior to running your updates and enable them back post updation.
+* Universal patches introduced [here](https://github.com/sileshn/Ryzentosh/commit/adcb87fa003a0e77afaded014984a00ecb07b775) and updates for Ventura 13.3+ introduced [here](https://github.com/sileshn/Ryzentosh/commit/00aab441a0a8a0fbcc9532c7beb51bbec24d85cb) requires you to change the core count of your processor.
+More information can be found [here](https://github.com/AMD-OSX/AMD_Vanilla#read-me-first).

 ## Specification